 Kevin Jacot, formerly assistant director, ably took up the conductor's baton between 2002 and 2004.
 Under Kevin's directorship the choir grew in number, had the chance to learn many new pieces (often penned by Kevin) and enjoyed singing at a number of "away events", most notably in Austria in 2002.

 Jonathan Lane took up the reins between January 2004 and August 2008.
-Jonathan promoted a large number of initiatives to open the choral singing up to more people, notably founding the Girls’ Choir and the adult chamber choir, which sings several services during the year.
+Jonathan promoted a large number of initiatives to open choral singing up to a wider range of singers, notably founding the Girls’ Choir and the adult Chamber Choir, which sings several services during the year.

 Philip Viveash was appointed in September 2008 and successfully developed the choirs during his tenure, notably the boys’ choir.
 He established a high standard of singing and during his tenure oversaw choir tours to Christchurch (Dorset), Hereford and Belgium.
 The trip to Belgium included a concert in Ghent cathedral, the Sunday morning service in Ypres cathedral, a concert in Poperinghe and singing at the Last Post ceremony at the Menin Gate in Ypres.

-The tradition of choir tours continued, and the choir visited Normandy, Prague, Cologne, Belgium and Venice, as well as singing services at Westminster Cathedral in London, Christ Church Cathedral in Oxford, and St Paul's Cathedral in London.
-Plans for a tour to Rome in2020 were thwarted by COVID.
+The tradition of choir tours has continued, and in recent years the choir has visited Normandy, Prague, Cologne, Belgium, Venice and Pembrokeshire, as well as singing services at Westminster Cathedral in London, Christ Church Cathedral in Oxford, and St Paul's Cathedral in London.

 The excellent musical education that choristers receive at St Thomas’ is regularly validated by external achievement.
 In recent years most choristers have passed the RSCM Bronze and Silver Awards, often with Commended or Highly Commended marks.
 And in just the past few years choristers have gone on from St Thomas’ to pursue their musical careers at a high standard elsewhere, including in the choirs of Jesus College Cambridge, King’s College London, the University of London Chamber Choir and Trinity College Cambridge; as a lay clerk in Exeter Cathedral Choir; and to study music at the Royal Welsh College of Music and Drama.